 When a DCI I/O standard is used on a particular bank, the two multi-purpose reference pins cannot be used as regular I/Os.
 However, if DCI I/O standards are not used in the bank, these pins are available as regular I/O pins.
-Check the Virtex-II Pro / Virtex-II Pro X pinout for detailed pin descriptions.
+Check the Virtex-II pinout for detailed pin descriptions.

 DCI adjusts the impedance of the I/O by selectively turning transistors in the I/Os on or off.
 The impedance is adjusted to match the external reference resistors.
 The impedance adjustment process has two phases.
 The first phase, which compensates for process variations, is done during the device startup sequence.
 The second phase, which maintains the impedance in response to temperature and supply voltage changes, begins immediately after the first phase and continues indefinitely, even while the part is operating.
 By default, the DONE pin does not go High until the first phase of the impedance adjustment process has completed.

-If users do not wish to have the second phase enabled, the DCIUpdateMode option in BitGen should be set to "Quiet".
+If users do not want to have the second phase enabled, they should use the FreezeDCI option in BitGen.
+If FreezeDCI is used, phase one is the only impedance adjustment.

 For controlled impedance output drivers, the impedance can be adjusted either to match the reference resistors or half the resistance of the reference resistors.
 For on-chip termination, the termination is always adjusted to match the reference resistors.
 DCI can configure output drivers to be the following types: